Primordial high energy neutrinos: theoretical/observational constraints and sharp spectral features: Reconstruction of the source particle properties from the observation of a neutrino flux

 Next, for both experimental inputs, via those equations, one can determine the range of values of $m_P$ which are allowed by the theoretical constraints.
-To this end, for a given value of $m_P$, and of the corresponding value of $\tau_P$, Eq.~(\ref{tauPexp}), one can simply check if the corresponding value of $f_P$, Eq.~(\ref{fPexp}), is below the maximum value of $f_P$ allowed by the theoretical constraints as given in the left panel of Fig.~\ref{fig:f_p_upper_limits}.
-In Fig.~\ref{fig:on-off} we show, for benchmark values of both experimental inputs, what are the corresponding allowed values of $m_P$ and $\tau_P$ (left panel in close correspondence with Fig.~\ref{fig:ratio}) or of $m_P$ and $f_P$ (right panel).
+To this end, for a given value of $m_P$, and of the corresponding value of $\tau_P$, eq.~(\ref{tauPexp}), one can simply check if the corresponding value of $f_P$, eq.~(\ref{fPexp}), is below the maximum value of $f_P$ allowed by the theoretical constraints as given in the left panel of figure~\ref{fig:f_p_upper_limits}.
+In figure~\ref{fig:on-off} we show, for benchmark values of both experimental inputs, what are the corresponding allowed values of $m_P$ and $\tau_P$ (left panel in close correspondence with figure~\ref{fig:ratio}) or of $m_P$ and $f_P$ (right panel).
 These values sit along one dimensional lines.
 Thus, an experimental observation could considerably restrict the parameter space that might be at the origin of the observed signal, on top of identifying the type of process which is responsible for it (from the type of sharp spectral feature observed).
-Note that in Fig.~\ref{fig:on-off} a portion of the lines (dashed part) corresponds to a region of parameter space where we expect the sharp spectral feature to be affected by scatterings with C$\nu $B neutrinos (corresponding to the shaded region in the right panel of Fig.~\ref{fig:ratio}), so that they are partially or largely incompatible with the sharp spectral feature that would be observed.
-Thus, only the solid part of the lines fulfil this consistency check.
-In Appendix~\ref{app:plots}, we also give the regions of both experimental inputs that are allowed for $m_P$ equal to $10^{0,3,6,9,12,15}$~GeV, see Fig.~\ref{fig:reconstruction_emax_phi}.
+Note that in figure~\ref{fig:on-off} a portion of the lines (dashed part) corresponds to a region of parameter space where we expect the sharp spectral feature to be affected by scatterings with C$\nu $B neutrinos (corresponding to the shaded region in the right panel of figure~\ref{fig:ratio}), so that they are partially or largely incompatible with the sharp spectral feature that would be observed.
+Thus, only the solid part of the lines fulfil this consistency check.\footnote{For curiosity, note that one of the lines in figure~\ref{fig:on-off} corresponds to a spectrum with a maximum at the (best-fit) energy and flux of the recently observed ultra-high energy neutrino event by KM3NeT as given in figure~5 of Ref.~\cite{KM3NeT:2025npi}.
+One observes that this falls in the region where multiple scatterings are expected.
+Therefore, determining whether this event could originate from a PHENU (while satisfying all constraints) would require computing the distorted spectrum and checking its compatibility with the KM3NeT and (lower energy) IceCube observations, which is beyond the scope of the present work.} In appendix~\ref{app:plots}, we also give the regions of both experimental inputs that are allowed for $m_P$ equal to $10^{0,3,6,9,12,15}$~GeV, see figure~\ref{fig:reconstruction_emax_phi}.